GoAlldex/EQlibrium/Documentation/documentation_en.md

 - Custom filter graph L/R
 - Custom frequency graph L/R
 - All buttons with own LookAndFeel
+- Combobox with own LookAndFeel
+- Tooltip with own LookAndFeel
 - No images from external resources